 Help Children Cope with Surgery & Treatment

-Our entire team has ample training and experience with helping children and families throughout their journey at the International Center for Limb Lengthening (ICLL).
+Our entire team has ample training and experience with helping children and families throughout their treatment journey at the International Center for Limb Lengthening (ICLL).
 One important resource for our kids and their families is our child life specialist, Marilyn Richardson.
-Marilyn helps kids cope and adjust to treatment and hospitalization through play, discussion, education and emotional support.
+Marilyn helps kids cope and adjust to treatment and hospitalization through play, discussion, and emotional support.
 We believe that the family’s support is an essential part of the treatment process.
 That’s why Marilyn also provides emotional support and guidance to parents and siblings.

 Here are some examples of how Marilyn can help your child and the rest of your family:

 Before Surgery or Treatment

 - Help prepare you and your child for surgery by addressing concerns and fears

 - Providing tours of the physical therapy area and introducing the child to his/her treatment team

 - Sharing ideas for housing options during treatment

 - Assist with behavior problems that may interfere with successful treatment

 After Surgery or During Treatment: